 Spain is one of the best holiday destinations for the whole family, so it’s a good option if you’re hoping to enjoy quality time with the younger generations.
 With a flight time of less than three hours from the UK and resorts close to the airport, you’ll have a wonderful time without unnecessarily long travel days.

 The Mediterranean climate offers a warm summer and mild winter, so no matter when you’re looking to travel, the island ensures comfort for elderly explorers.
 Its beach promenades are wide and flat, making them ideal for wheelchairs and people with limited mobility.
-Thanks to it being a smaller island, Majorca’s main attractions are all close enough to each other to avoid long public transport journeys with multiple changes.

 7. Upper Middle Rhine Valley, Germany